chocolatey/choco/docs/generated/CommandsSource.md

      --allowselfservice, --allow-self-service
      Allow Self-Service - Should this source be allowed to be used with self- service?
-Requires business edition.
-Defaults to false.
-Available in 0.1- 0.4+.
+Requires business edition (v1.10.0+) with feature 'useBackgroundServiceWithSelfServiceSourcesOnly' turned on.
+Defaults to
+       false.
+Available in 0.10.4+.

 ~~~